adamisntdead/Complex/README.md

 // find the absolute value and print console.log(newNum.abs().toString) // "10 + 5i"

-// Do a random sum
-Complex.multiply(Complex(21, 4), Complex(76, 2)) // returns 1588 + 346i
+// Do a random sum using the static methods Complex.multiply(Complex(21, 4), Complex(76, 2)) // returns 1588 + 346i
 ```